 I myself must side with the golden cutlery.
 A coveted ensemble that I recently invested in from Yes Chef in downtown Abbotsford.
 It’s taken me years to take the plunge into this dramatic, yet satisfying piece of kitchenware.
-And now that it resides safely tucked away in my kitchen, I wonder why it ever took me so long to answer this desire of my heart.
+And now that it resides safely tucked away in my kitchen.
 In my opinion, it’s not only beautiful, but a bit of a conversation starter.

 Garden Luncheon: Food

-If it wasn’t the florals or the place-settings that set your heart ablaze, it would have been the food.
+If it wasn’t the florals or the place-settings that set your heart ablaze for this fall table, it would have been the food.
 From the custom “Share a Moment” placecard cookies to the comforting plates of food carefully chosen off of Tanglebank’s Bamble’s Bistro menu, we all left completely satisfied, and dare I say hungry for our next visit.